Fetal Intervention for Vein of Galen Malformations | Overview

 Who is eligible?

-Learn more about vein of Galen malformations and the pioneering treatment approaches available.
+Below: Watch and learn more about vein of Galen malformations and the pioneering treatment approaches available.

 Candidates for this intervention must have in utero diagnosis of VOGM and will be assessed at Boston Children’s Maternal Fetal Care Center (MFCC) for appropriate fit for the trial.
 Interested patients should contact the MFCC at 617-355-6512 or email MFCCreferrals@childrens.harvard.edu.
 More information about the research intervention and the potential risks and benefits will be provided at that time.